turbopape/postagga/README.md

  (def fr-model (load-edn "models/fr_tb_v_model.edn")) ;; for French for instance ;; ...
 ```
-We also shipped two light models as vars defined in namespaces: one for
+We also shipped two light models as vars defined in namespaces: one in
-French and one for English.
+French and one in English.
 As for JavaScript, the artifacts size are
 a concern.
 You can use these models by requiring the two namespaces:

 ```clojure